ak--47/mixpanel-import/README.md

 MP_TOKEN={{your-mp-token}}
 ```

-if using environment variables for authentication, pass `null` as the first argument to the module:
+if using environment variables for authentication, pass `null` as the `creds` (first argument) to the module:

 ```javascript
 const importedData = await mpImport(null, data, options);